hannahbodey/GA-Project-3-BootTrack/README.md

 **Key Learnings/Takeaways**

 I really enjoyed being able to work on both the front and back end together.
 It was very helpful to see how careful design of the database would significantly enhance the ability to manipulate that data with ease on the front end.
-In future, I think I would pay even more detail to this, given that the difficulties experienced in extracting individual usernames for the teacher page discussed above became quite challenging, and I think that this could have been somewhat mitigated with further thought or foresight with the database.
+In future, I think I would pay even more attention to this, given that the difficulties experienced in extracting individual usernames for the teacher page discussed above became quite challenging, and I think that this could have been somewhat mitigated with further thought or foresight with the database.

 **Bugs**